Welding-heat-resisting

 SOLUTIONS with Effective, Powerful Advice

-Known also as Superalloys, Nickel and Cobalt base alloys, are the most important of the heat resisting class, although there are a few Iron base alloys displaying some high temperature resistance.
+Known also as Superalloys, Nickel and Cobalt base alloys, are the most important of the heat resisting class.

 What is important in Welding-heat-resisting alloys?